rmuller/infomas-asl/development/README.md

 local development environment, compliant with the coding style and rules in use at XIAM Solutions B.V.

-## Recommended local development environment (latest version, unless otherwise noted)
+## Recommended local development environment
+Latest versions are used, unless otherwise noted.
 + Ubuntu Desktop LTS / MacOS
 + Oracle JDK, version 6
 + Netbeans IDE